 Those who have complex tax situations

-TaxSlayer can handle anything thrown at it, but those with complex tax situations might want to seek the advice of an accountant.
-For example, if you run a large corporation, have multiple rental properties, deal with off-shore investments, or anything else that’s not super-common, you might find it to be a better experience being able to work directly with an accountant instead of a self-guided software.
+TaxSlayer’s paid versions can generally handle most tax scenarios thrown at them, but those with really complex tax situations might want to seek the advice of an accountant.
+For example, if you run a large corporation, have multiple rental properties, deal with off-shore investments, or anything else that’s not super-common, you might find it to be a better experience being able to work directly with an accountant instead of self-guided software.

 Those who just want their taxes done for them